FOOD

 Doodles are hit or miss when it comes to interest in food.
 They can be notoriously picky eaters, or just more interested in toys/attention/other things than food.
 We found that giving them a special “dessert” treat once they empty their bowls gives them an incentive to finish all of their food.
 They look forward to this treat and ask for it once their food is gone!
 They are proud to show us their empty bowls, and run to the treat cupboard awaiting their reward.
 Because of their height, we use elevated bowls for their food so they don't have to bend their necks down as far while eating.

-Your puppy with be sent home with a bag of puppy food.
-You may either continue with this brand, or if you choose to switch brands, use this bag to slowly transition them onto the new food.
+Your puppy with be sent home with a ziplock of puppy food.
+You can use this bag to slowly transition them onto whatever food you choose.

-• At first, mix 75% old food with 25% new food.
-A few days after that, mix 50% and 50%.
-A few days later, mix 25% old with 75% new.
+At first, mix 75% old food with 25% new food.
+A couple days after that, 50/50.
+Then 25 old/ 75 new.
 It should take about a week to transition the foods.

-Large breeds are still considered in adolescence up to 2 years old, so realistically you could switch them to adult food anytime between 1 and 2 years of age.
+Large breeds are still considered in adolescence up to 2 years old, so realistically you could switch them from puppy to adult food anytime between 1 and 2 years of age.

 TREATS